SwEng2-2025i/MJ7h/Class_Activity_1/nutria/README.md

 ## 🚀 How to Run

 1.  **Install dependencies:**
-    You may need to install Flask manually:
+    Use pip to install the required packages:

     ```bash
-    pip install Flask
+    pip install -r requirements.txt
     ```

 2.  **Run the application:**